• Skip to main content

 A pot of raw couscous in chicken stock ready to simmer.

-Add in your raisins, onion and pine nuts, lemon juice and herbs and mix well to combine.
+Step 3 - Add back the onion and pine nuts, golden raisins, lemon juice and herbs and mix well to combine.

 Adding onion, pine nuts, golden raisins and chives to cooked couscous.